7 Benefits of Telehealth in Rural Communities

 7. Remote health increases patient satisfaction.

-Health inconsistencies occur more often in rural populations than urban populations due to a lack of health care services, contributing to higher rates of chronic disease, poor overall health, and lower quality of life.
-Similarly, transportation as a barrier to adequate healthcare significantly correlates with the need to see a doctor more often, according to Health Psychology Research.
-When remote monitoring and telehealth in rural communities is available patients don’t have to worry about transportation to-and-from their appointments.
+Health inconsistencies occur more often in rural populations than urban populations.
+The lack of health care services, contributes to higher rates of chronic disease, poor overall health, and lower quality of life.
+According to Health Psychology Research, lack of transportation means a patient is not receiving adequate healthcare, which correlates with the need to see a doctor more often,.

-The first way rural healthcare benefits from remote patient monitoring is that, unlike telehealth, remote patient monitoring has no geographic location restrictions, which expands access to preventive care for chronic conditions.
-And all Medicare recipients are eligible for RPM services if the device can reasonably apply to treatment for the patient’s condition.
+Remote patient monitoring (RPM) and telehealth in rural communities remove the transportation barrier.
+Unlike telehealth, remote patient monitoring has no geographic location restrictions.
+This expands access to preventive care for patients with chronic conditions.
+Additionally, all Medicare recipients are eligible for RPM services if the device reasonably applies to treatment for the patient’s condition.

-Furthermore, a recent large study found that when comparing behavioral health treatment delivered to a population of patients in rural, underserved communities, there were no clinical or statistical differences in improvements in depression or anxiety symptoms between patients treated via telemedicine vs. in-person.
+Furthermore, a large study found that behavioral health treatment delivered to patients in rural, underserved communities, treated via telemedicine vs. in-person showed similar results in treatment.

-It is no surprise that telehealth in rural communities generates cost savings.
-Jefferson Health found that synchronous audio-video telemedicine consultations resulted in short-term cost savings by diverting patients from more expensive care settings.
-Telehealth saves costs since most health concerns are resolved in a virtual consultation.
-Healthcare costs often occur due to reduced readmissions and avoidable emergency department visits in rural communities.
+Telehealth in rural communities generates cost savings.
+Jefferson Health found that telemedicine consultations resulted in short-term cost savings by diverting patients from more expensive care settings.
+Telehealth saves costs because many health concerns are resolved in a virtual consultation.

-Another way healthcare benefits from remote patient monitoring and telehealth is because small rural hospitals and clinics can keep beds open for patients with critical care needs and continue providing quality healthcare services at lower costs.
+Another benefit for rural hospitals and clinics is that more beds are available for patients with critical care needs.
+This allows hospitals to continue providing quality healthcare services at lower costs.
 Likewise, patients experience financial savings by avoiding long-distance travel costs for specialist care.

-The COVID-19 pandemic increased medical staff shortages across the United States.
 The American Hospital Association called the growing need for healthcare workers a national emergency.
-The statistics published in the Journal of the American Medical Association further substantiate this claim.
-Just below 32% of doctors reported feeling burned out in 2019, but by 2022, that number rose to 40%.
+The statistics published in the Journal of the American Medical Association report that 32% of doctors reported feeling burned out in 2019.
+By 2022, that number rose to 40%.
 Additionally, nearly 41% of nurses reported burnout in 2019, which grew to just over 49% in 2022.

 Meanwhile, America is aging faster.
-The Census Bureau reports that 16.8% of the population was aged 65 or older in 2021, predicting that number will grow to 21% in 2030.
+The Census Bureau reports that 16.8% of the population was aged 65 or older in 2021, and predicts that number will grow to 21% in 2030.
 Elderly and Alzheimer’s disease patients often require more hospital, assisted living, and general medical care.
 In addition, geriatric patients are more likely to have chronic conditions such as diabetes and heart disease.
-This means staff shortages can add to poor health outcomes for this aging population, especially in rural areas.
+It is a concern that staff shortages can add to poor health outcomes for this aging population, especially in rural areas.

-CMS allows “incident to” billing for certain remote patient monitoring services.
-This means a service can be performed under the supervision of a physician and is billed to Medicare under the physician’s name.
-This provides Medicare reimbursement for remote physiologic monitoring treatment management services, 20 minutes or more of clinical staff/physician/other qualified healthcare professional time in a calendar month requiring interactive communication with the patient/caregiver during the month.
+RPM provides practices with the opportunity to drive recurring revenue.
+The Centers for Medicare and Medicaid Services (CMS) allows CMS allows “incident to” billing for remote patient monitoring services.
+This means a service can be performed under the supervision of a physician and billed to Medicare under the physician’s name.
+It provides Medicare reimbursement for RPM treatment management services, which covers 20 minutes or more of clinical staff/physician/other qualified healthcare professional time in a calendar month.

-Telehealth research surrounding rural and remote communities during the COVID-19 pandemic has identified three concerns:
+Telehealth research findings during the COVID-19 pandemic identified three concerns with traditional care:

 • Lack of staff